spacetelescope/jdaviz/docs/specviz/displaying.rst

 2D Bidirectional Pan/Zoom
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-The 2D Pan/Zoom Icon allows you to zoom using the scroll wheel.
+The :guilabel: `2D Pan/Zoom` icon allows you to zoom using the scroll wheel.
 The window will zoom into the area around your cursor:

 .. image:: ../img/SpecViz_2D_Zoom.gif
     :alt: Zooming in Specviz with the Scroll Wheel